Brian-MT-Nguyen/The-Cheezer-CI/README.md

 ## Satisfied Requirements

 * 3+ scenes (not counting intro/outro slides or others used only for fading effects)
+  * Begin Scene
   * Studio Intro Scene
   * Cinematic Menu Scene
   * Gameplay Scene
 * 2+ audio assets (such as .wav files)
+For all these audio assets, I used audacity and recorded real life sound effects of the objects I wanted to represent.
   * CheeseFall.wav
   * CheeseSlap.wav
   * FridgeClose.wav
   * FridgeOpen.wav
 * 2+ image assets (such as .png files)
+For all these image assets, I used illustrator and live painted pixel art except for the fridges For the fridges, I took it from https://www.vecteezy.com/vector-art/5146413-refrigerator-pixel-art and changed it from white to green in illustrator (same live paint technique).
   * CheeseSlice.png
   * GreenFridgeClosed.png
   * GreenFridgeHalfOpened.png